amirbitran/MCPU/README.md

 MCPU - Monte-Carlo protein simulation program

+# Directories
 mcpu_prep - the directory containing the code to create input files sim - the directory with files prepared for simulations of any specific protein.
 This is also where output is stored src_mpi_umbrella - the directory with source code src_mpi_umbrella/cfg - the configuration file config_files - the directory with parameters